NGC 1381

 NGC 1381 is a lenticular galaxy located in the constellation Fornax.
-It is located at a distance of circa 60 million light years from Earth, which, given its apparent dimensions, means that NGC 1381 is about 55,000 light years across.
+It is located at a distance of about 60 million light years from Earth, which, given its apparent dimensions, means that NGC 1381 is about 55,000 light years across.
 It is a member of the Fornax Cluster.
 NGC 1381 appears edge-on and features a thin disk with high surface brightness and a boxy bulge.
 Both the box-shaped bulge and the kinematics of the central area of the galaxy suggest that NGC 1381 has a bar.

 NGC 1381 was discovered by Johann Friedrich Julius Schmidt on January 19, 1865.
 Julius Schmidt was then director of the National Observatory of Athens and he was inspecting the Cape catalogue nebulae with a 6 ft refractor.
 Along with NGC 1381, he also discovered the nearby galaxies NGC 1382, NGC 1386, NGC 1389, and NGC 1428.
 The publication of their discovery was delayed by 10 years and was published in 1876 with the work Über einige im Cape-Catalog fehlende Nebel.